losizm/scamper/README.md

 ### Request Handlers

 You define application-specific logic in instances of `RequestHandler` and add them to the application.

-An `HttpRequest` is passed to the `RequestHandler`, and the handler returns `Either[HttpRequest, HttpResponse]`.
-If the handler is unable to satisfy the request, it returns an `HttpRequest` so that the next handler can have its turn.
+The request handler accepts an `HttpRequest` and returns `Either[HttpRequest, HttpResponse]`.
+If the handler is unable to satisfy the request, it returns an `HttpRequest` so that the next handler has its turn.
-Otherwise, it returns an `HttpResponse`, and any remaining handlers are effectively ignored.
+Otherwise, if it returns an `HttpResponse`, any remaining handlers are effectively ignored.

 ```scala